eyhiga/chrome-picdownload/README.md

-Open image
+PicDownloads
 =========

-Extension for Google Chrome that open images in new tabs
+Extension for Google Chrome that downloads images.